samadarsh/samadarsh/README.md

 📊 Background in trading (Equity & F&O) — I like thinking in probabilities and risk.
 🌱 Learning more about transformers, RAG pipelines, and model deployment.
 ⚙️ Building small but meaningful projects instead of collecting buzzwords.
 📈 Interested in AI + finance + automation — where logic meets uncertainty.

 ---

-## 📈 Finance & Trading Experience

-- Exposure to Equity & F&O markets
-- Client onboarding, KYC, and regulatory compliance
-- Trade-performance analysis and portfolio monitoring
-- Risk assessment, position sizing, and market structure study
-- Exploring systematic, data-backed trading models

----